endangereddataweek/endangereddataweek.org/_events/2017-04-19-crash-course-in-research-data-management.md

 layout: post
 date: "2017-04-19"
 time: "9:30:00 AM"
+excerpt: >
-excerpt: "Have you ever lost a project file?
+  Have you ever lost a project file?
 Been unable to find the most recent version of a document?
-Suffered hard drive failure or had your laptop..."
+Suffered hard drive failure or had your laptop...
 location_city: "Michigan State University"
 location_physical: "Library 3 West Instruction Room"
 title: "Crash Course in Research Data Management"